-The Company has incorporated a Zambian subsidiary, Luangwa Minerals Limited, now renamed Tertiary Minerals (Zambia) Limited ("Tertiary Zambia").
+The Company has incorporated a Zambian subsidiary, now renamed Tertiary Minerals (Zambia) Limited, formerly Luangwa Minerals (Zambia) Limited ("Tertiary Zambia").
 The subsidiary (96% owned) was established to target copper exploration and development opportunities in Zambia.

 Tertiary Zambia has entered into an option agreement with Mwashia Resources Ltd to acquire up to a 90% joint venture interest in five exploration licences in Zambia considered prospective for copper.